symfony/symfony-docs/components/lock.rst

 with the ``release()`` method.

 The trickiest part when working with expiring locks is choosing the right TTL.
-If it's too short, other processes could acquire the lock before finishing your work; it it's too long and the process crashes before calling the ``release()`` method, the resource will stay locked until the timeout::
+If it's too short, other processes could acquire the lock before finishing the job; it it's too long and the process crashes before calling the ``release()`` method, the resource will stay locked until the timeout::

     // ...
-    // create a expiring lock that lasts 30 seconds
+    // create an expiring lock that lasts 30 seconds
     $lock = $factory->createLock('charts-generation', 30);

     $lock->acquire();